ninjadev64/puredarwin-wiki/docs/News/New_PureDarwin_1.3_beta_release.md

 **Edit:** See below for running in VirtualBox.

-<span style="white-space:pre"> </span>What it is :
+ What it is :

 This is an attempt to have a puredarwin without binaries.

  made with the information publicly available about the puredarwin project with the maximum of features and developer tools I have been abble to include.
 What news / puredarwin Xmas :
-<span style="white-space:pre"> </span>- based on 10.5.8 source
+ - based on 10.5.8 source
-<span style="white-space:pre"> </span>- use the last opensource platform expert, only i386
+ - use the last opensource platform expert, only i386

-<span style="white-space:pre"> </span>Shipped but not built :
+ Shipped but not built :

 openjdk and antlr : here in case someone want to built openjdk

-<span style="white-space:pre"> </span>Packages not coming from 9L30 apple source with puredarwin patches:
+ Packages not coming from 9L30 apple source with puredarwin patches:

 From rafirafi :
-<span style="white-space:pre"> </span>ClockRTC.kext : Read the date from rtc and provide it to the platform expert
-<span style="white-space:pre"> </span>VMQemuVGA.kext : a framebuffer for the qemu default vga, should be compatible with any card supporting the VBE standard.
+ ClockRTC.kext : Read the date from rtc and provide it to the platform expert VMQemuVGA.kext : a framebuffer for the qemu default vga, should be compatible with any card supporting the VBE standard.
-<span style="white-space:pre"> </span>PCNet : an experimental driver for the pcnet32 network card, only version Am79C970A supported.
+ PCNet : an experimental driver for the pcnet32 network card, only version Am79C970A supported.
 From darwin 8:
-<span style="white-space:pre"> </span>IOATABlockStorage.kext
-<span style="white-space:pre"> </span>IOSCSIArchitectureModelFamily.kext
+ IOATABlockStorage.kext
+ IOSCSIArchitectureModelFamily.kext
-<span style="white-space:pre"> </span>AppleAPIC.kext with 8259 support : made standalone in Apple8259PIC.kext
+ AppleAPIC.kext with 8259 support : made standalone in Apple8259PIC.kext
-<span style="white-space:pre"> </span>AppleI386GenericPlatform.kext : hook to ClockRTC added.
+ AppleI386GenericPlatform.kext : hook to ClockRTC added.
 Add the kernel boot option "platform=PCx86" for compatibility or Apple ACPI platform will be loaded.
-<span style="white-space:pre"> </span>AppleI386PCI.kext
+ AppleI386PCI.kext
-<span style="white-space:pre"> </span>DarwinTools : provide sw_vers and SystemVersion.plist
+ DarwinTools : provide sw_vers and SystemVersion.plist
-<span style="white-space:pre"> </span>CFNetwork : not so much tested
+ CFNetwork : not so much tested
 From BSD:
-<span style="white-space:pre"> </span>logger
+ logger
 From Zenith432 / VMware:
-<span style="white-space:pre"> </span>VMMouse.kext
+ VMMouse.kext
 From Stuart Crook:
-<span style="white-space:pre"> </span>purefoundation
+ purefoundation
-<span style="white-space:pre"> </span>pam_sessioncreate.so : Cf http://marc.info/?l=launchd-dev&m=123732227520735
+ pam_sessioncreate.so : Cf http://marc.info/?l=launchd-dev&m=123732227520735
 From opencflite:
-<span style="white-space:pre"> </span>CF : missing function, essentially Stuart Crook code.
+ CF : missing function, essentially Stuart Crook code.
 From voodooprojects :
-<span style="white-space:pre"> </span>chameleon : last version building with darwin 9, svn version 2045, need 400M of memory min. to boot.
+ chameleon : last version building with darwin 9, svn version 2045, need 400M of memory min. to boot.
 From macports :
-<span style="white-space:pre"> </span>a macports fresh install of the last version is here (compiled zithout objc and foundation support)
-<span style="white-space:pre"> </span>a keep a Xorg installed for convenience, if you dont zant it erase /usr/X* directory and modify .profile file.
+ a macports fresh install of the last version is here (compiled zithout objc and foundation support) a keep a Xorg installed for convenience, if you dont zant it erase /usr/X* directory and modify .profile file.
 From cauldrondevelopement:
-<span style="white-space:pre"> </span>osxbom : for now just lsbom, a reimplementation of the utility of the same name.
+ osxbom : for now just lsbom, a reimplementation of the utility of the same name.
 Here for using with macport binary package.
 From hnak:
-<span style="white-space:pre"> </span>AppleIntelE1000.kext : driver for the e1000 netwok family cards (http://osx86drivers.sourceforge.net ), slightly corrected to work with puredarwin.
+ AppleIntelE1000.kext : driver for the e1000 netwok family cards (http://osx86drivers.sourceforge.net ), slightly corrected to work with puredarwin.

 Others:
-<span style="white-space:pre"> </span>subversion-1.3.2 is in /Users/puredarwin.
+ subversion-1.3.2 is in /Users/puredarwin.
-<span style="white-space:pre"> </span>A part of jre from openjdk is here with antlr 2.7.3.
+ A part of jre from openjdk is here with antlr 2.7.3.
-<span style="white-space:pre"> </span>

-<span style="white-space:pre"> </span>Components not working / lacking :
+ Components not working / lacking :

 PureFoundation : there are (...) features not implemented, tested.

-Security framework : there is no free CSP, so a lot of features are not ok.
+Security framework : there is no free CSP, so a lot of features are not ok. www.opensource.apple.com/source/Security/Security-55163.44/doc/AppleCSP.doc
-<span style="white-space:pre"> </span>www.opensource.apple.com/source/Security/Security-55163.44/doc/AppleCSP.doc

 CFNetwork : not really tested, perhaps it's ok.